vikash28-cloud/Medium_Project/README.md

 1. creating routes using hono  => c is context which contain   req, res, next

 2. initialize prisma db with prisma accelearate for connection pool

 3. Create signup route adding and generate jwt token

 4. we can ignore ts error by using comment //@ts-ignore

 5. created authentication middleware

-6. created create blog route
+6. created blog routes => and authenticate blog routes

-01:05:53 update blog post route
+7. testing and deploy backend on cloudflare

+8.
+npm publish gives error